Common Scams Affecting Seniors: What You Need to Know

 - Invest carefully

-If you feel suspicious of an email, phone call, or other form of contact, research the origins of the “company” or group that originated the communication.
-Staying aware can help you safeguard your well-being.
+If you feel suspicious of an email, phone call, or another form of contact, research the origins of the “company” or group that originated the communication.
+Staying aware can help you safeguard your financial well-being.